Save Sickle Point

 The vision for Sickle Point

-Access to the riparian and wetland areas would be restricted to appropriate trails and boardwalks as they are developed.
+Access to the riparian and wetland areas would be restricted to appropriate trails and boardwalks as they are developed in the future.
 Interpretative signage would document First Nations culture and heritage in the area, and the habitat, wildlife and fish resources of the Skaha Lake area.
 Sickle Point would be available as an educational resource for local schools.

 Why was it important to save Sickle Point?

-Sickle Point must be be conserved.
-It has the highest conservation ranking (Class 1) by the Southern Okanagan Similkameen Biodiversity Conservation Strategy (Keeping Nature in Our Future).
+Sickle Point has the highest conservation ranking (Class 1) by the Southern Okanagan Similkameen Biodiversity Conservation Strategy (Keeping Nature in Our Future).